-A total of \$1,080,793 in PL funds has been programmed for the FY2021 Transportation Work Program.
+A total of \$1,348,622 in PL funds has been programmed for the FY2022 Transportation Work Program.
 Direct Costs are expected to vary among tasks in the UPWP and are subject to change.
-A total of \$20,000 has been allocated for Direct Costs in FY2021.
+A total of \$20,000 has been allocated for Direct Costs in FY2022.

 Transit Funding-Two types of funds are used for transit planning purposes in the Pioneer Valley region; Section 5303 and Section 5307 funds of the Federal Transit Act Amendments of 1991.
 Section 5303 funds are earmarked for use in planning and technical studies related to urban mass transportation.
 They are filtered down from the Federal Transit Administration through the MassDOT to the regional planning agencies in the Commonwealth.
-In FY2020, Section 5303 funding was combined with PL funding in a single contract to be administered through FHWA with MassDOT providing the required 20% match.
-A total of \$322,691 in Section 5303 funds has been programmed for the FY2021 Transportation Work Program.
+Beginning in FY2020, Section 5303 funding was combined with PL funding in a single contract to be administered through FHWA with MassDOT providing the required 20% match.
+All total, \$274,585 in Section 5303 funds was transferred from FTA to FHWA for the FY2022 UPWP.
+The total amount of PL funds programmed for the FY2022 Transportation Work Program includes this transfer of Section 5303 funds.

 Section 5307 funds can be used for planning as well as other purposes, and are distributed by the FTA on the basis of the Regional Transit Authority (RTA) service area population.
 The Pioneer Valley Transit Authority, using Section 5307 funds from the FTA, contracts with the PVPC for assistance on a wide range of planning activities.
 The required a 20% local match for 5307 Funds is provided by the PVTA.
-A total of \$285,000 in Section 5307 funds has been programmed for the FY2021 Transportation Work Program.
+A total of \$310,000 in Section 5307 funds has been programmed for the FY2022 Transportation Work Program.